FromDoppler/doppler-webapp/README.md

 ## Testing in each PR

-⚠️ With every merge, the code is deployed into production, that's why we test in each PR before merge.
+⚠️ With every merge, the code is deployed into production, whenever we have a fix or feat commit, that's why we test in each PR before merge.

 Each time a PR is made CI is run, to see a full detail check [DockerFile](https://github.com/FromDoppler/doppler-webapp/blob/master/Dockerfile.BUILDS_AND_CDN).